microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

     ![Debug explorer showing the Functions launch configuration](images/functions/launch-configuration.png)

-1. When you start the debugger, a terminal opens showing output from Azure Functions, including a summary of the available endpoints:
+1. When you start the debugger, a terminal opens showing output from Azure Functions, including a summary of the available endpoints (your URL might be different if you used a name other than "HttpExample"):

     ```
     Hosting environment: Production